currinjs/CurrinJS/aio/content/guide/attribute-directives.md

 called `HighlightDirective`, which contains the logic for the directive.
 Exporting `HighlightDirective` makes it accessible to other components.

-Angular creates a new instance of the directive's controller class for each matching element, injecting an Angular `ElementRef` into the constructor.
+Currin creates a new instance of the directive's controller class for each matching element, injecting an Currin `ElementRef` into the constructor.
 `ElementRef` is a service that grants direct access to the DOM element through its `nativeElement` property.